 - 1.4.6 The Trustee engages with members on their investment preferences through surveys, as well as considering direct feedback and views expressed by member representatives.
-As part of this engagement, the Trustee asks for the views of the members and beneficiaries on non-financial matters including (but not limited to) their views in relation to ESG issues and their ethical and other non-financial views and opinions. - 1.4.7 Investing in the best financial interests of members of the Scheme is the Trustee's primary concern in relation to investment strategy, but there are some circumstances where the Trustee would consider non-financial factors when making investment decisions, based on its engagement with members.
-This includes: - 1.4.7.1 where there is a choice as between two otherwise equivalent investments without risk of significant financial detriment to the Scheme; and - 1.4.7.2 where (i) the Trustee's longstanding and ongoing relationship with the membership has, over time, helped the Trustee form a specific view on a given non-financial factor relevant to a certain investment opportunity; and (ii) the Trustee is satisfied that there is no risk of significant financial detriment to the Scheme in taking account of the non-financial factor in respect of that investment opportunity; and (iii) the Trustee has good reason to believe that members would share each other's views on that non-financial factor. - 1.4.8 In the Scheme's DC section, where the Trustee is able to offer members a choice, ethical options are made available, based on member research and allowing members to reflect their views and preferences directly taking account of their own position on the risks of potentially lower returns.
+As part of this engagement, the Trustee asks for the views of the members and beneficiaries on non-financial matters including (but not limited to) their views in relation to ESG issues and their ethical and other non-financial views and opinions. - 1.4.7 While the best financial interests of members is the Trustee's primary concern in relation to investment strategy, there are some circumstances where the Trustee may consider non-financial factors when making investment decisions, based on its engagement with members.
+These circumstances may include where: - 1.4.7.1 taking those non-financial factors into account would not pose a risk of significant financial detriment to the Scheme, for example, where the choice is between two investments which are broadly equivalent from a financial perspective; and - 1.4.7.2the Trustee has good reason to think that Scheme members share each other's concerns about the non-financial factors. - 1.4.8 In the Scheme's DC section, where the Trustee is able to offer members a choice, ethical options are made available, based on member research and allowing members to reflect their preferences and risk appetites.